-We now have the source and the offer, we still have to produce the complete set up and select the essential tools for the smooth running of the campaign.
+We now have the source and the offer, we still have to produce the complete setup and select the essential marketer's tools for the smooth running of the campaign.

 In this sense and for this case study, we certainly wanted to set up a profitable campaign with a $250 budget, but we also wanted to lay a solid foundation for the creation of an affiliate business "from scratch".
 While we could have relied entirely on lemonads' multi-dimensional tracking system, we chose to use an external tracker to be as close as possible to the real conditions of a new affiliate.

 The choice went to Voluum, for its SAAS solution, and for all the advantages provided by the tracker (for more information, refer to the Voluum review).
-The integration was very fast, Voluum having a complete integration with lemonads and our Adcash traffic source (we recommend reading this adcash review for more information).
+The integration was very fast, Voluum having a complete integration with lemonads and our Adcash traffic source.
 We then made sure that postbacks worked between lemonads, voluum and adcash.
 We were ready from a technical point of view.

 However, there was still a fundamental point of strategy to be defined.
 How were we going to structure our campaigns on Adcash so that we could test a maximum number of sites without consuming the budget in sterile tests.
 Once again, it was the communication with Adcash and especially our AM that allowed us to set up a robust strategy from this point of view:

 The structure of the campaigns exactly reflects our willingness to test, in terms of: